bradenhc/client-config/README.md

 ## Config Files

 The library uses the array set at `ClientConfig.files` to fetch configuration for the application.
-By default, only one entry exists in the array: `/assets/config/default.json`.
+By default, only two entries exists in the array:
+- `/assets/config/default.json`
+- `/assets/config/local.json`
 More entries can be added to the array using the `push()` function, or the array can be reassigned.

 ```js
 import config from 'client-config';